Product Liability Insurance: Cost & Coverage

 Product Liability Insurance Costs

-Product Liability Insurance Costs: Factors
+Factors Impacting Product Liability Insurance Costs

 - Industry: Not only are some products riskier than others, but certain industries face high standards and more lawsuits than others, so they often pay higher product liability premiums.
+For example, items like fireworks and firearms will have a higher risk factor than fuzzy slippers and yoga mats, which will be reflected in the premium.

 - Location: Carriers price insurance based on state insurance regulations and typical loss exposure.
+If your state has what is known as “liberal” venues, meaning the court system is not friendly to insurance companies, this may play out in your premium.

 - Coverage limits: Policies start with limits as low as $100,000 but can exceed tens of millions of dollars for protection; higher coverage means more exposure for the insurer, so premiums are higher.